cparrapa/micropythonlibs/README.md

 * button: simple digital input (TESTED)
 * buzzer: sounds for embedded PCB piezo (TESTED)
 * color: sensor based on tcs34725 but chip is End Of Life (WIP)
-* encoder: The use of encoder needs to be converted into the ottoencoder.py library.
-(WIP)
+* encoder: The use of encoder needs to be converted into the ottoencoder.py library. we have not decide on which library is best (WIP)
 * light: simple LDR sensor (WIP)
 * line: infrared sensors for line tracking but could be adapted for other applications (TESTED)
 * matrix: multiple LED matrix, RGB 8x8 will be the main; missing mouths and emojis and ottomatrix.py library.
 (WIP)